 - Likelihood of solvability (e.g. availability of evidence)

-The victim will then receive a letter or email notifying them of the result of the assessment.
+The victim will then receive a letter, phone call or email notifying them of the result of the assessment.
 There are two possible outcomes at this point.

 - Taking statements from the victim and any witnesses, which is a formal means of recording personal accounts of the crime

 - Arresting and detaining any identified suspects and formally interviewing them at a police station